-7.4.1 The detailed appraisal for each listed site is presented in the individual site AoS reports in Annexes A-J of this Main AoS Report.
+- 7.4.1 The detailed appraisal for each listed site is presented in the individual site revised AoS reports in Annexes A-H of this revised Main AoS Report.
 These site AoSs identified potential impacts and likely effects of a generic design of a new nuclear power station.
-They identified likely significant strategic and local effects and suggested possibilities for mitigation of significant negative effects, including recommendations made to inform the development of the draft NPS.
-The significance of local effects and identification of the most appropriate mitigation will depend upon detailed studies carried out as part of the project level EIAs and other studies for individual applications for development of the graft of the site.

-- 7.4.2 The site AoSs recommends to the draft NPS that the findings of the site AoSs would be helpful to the IPC when scoping EIAs and other studies, and when considering applications for development consent.
-Part 5 of the draft Nuclear NPS sets out the findings of the Strategic Siting Assessment (SSA) process for each potentially suitable site and includes the findings of the AoS where they are relevant against the SSA criteria, and other key findings of the site AoSs. - 7.4.3 Some findings of the site AoSs are similar across all the sites and reflect the development characteristics of new nuclear power stations; these are summarised in the following paragraphs.
+They identified likely significant strategic and local effects and suggested possibilities for mitigation of significant negative effects, including recommendations made to inform the development of the revised draft NPS.
+The significance of local effects and identification of the most appropriate mitigation will depend upon detailed studies carried out as part of the project level EIAs and other studies for individual applications for development consent.
+The mitigation measures will be refined iteratively as part of the development of the proposals for the site. - 7.4.2 The site AoSs recommended to the revised draft NPS that the findings of the site AoSs would be helpful to the IPC when scoping EIAs and other studies, and when considering applications for development consent.
+Annex C of the revised draft Nuclear NPS sets out the findings of the Strategic Siting Assessment (SSA) process for each potentially suitable site and includes the findings of the AoS where they are relevant against the SSA criteria, and other key findings of the site AoSs. - 7.4.3 Some findings of the site AoSs are similar across all the sites and reflect the development characteristics of new nuclear power stations; these are summarised in the following paragraphs.
 Certain findings of the site AoSs were of particular note to individual sites and these are summarised in the subsequent following paragraphs.
 The potential for interactions and any cumulative effects, particularly where there could be clusters of new nuclear power stations, was also explored and likely significant effects reported.

-AoS Findings similar across the Sites
+AoS findings similar across the sites